-B. Now fill in the rules with used to, bare infinitive and Past Simple:

-We use to talk about

-something that we did or happened at a

-specific time in the past.
+В. Now fill in the rules with used to , bare infinitive and Past Simple : We use + to talk about past habits or states We use to talk about something that we did or happened at a specific time in the past. which are no longer true.
+We can replace + with without changing the meaning.

-We use +

-to talk about past habits or states

-which are no longer true.

-We can replace

-with without

-changing the meaning.